 The public education sector

 This sector of adapted schooling comprises the infrastructures and facilities provided by the Ministry of Education.
 They were created together with the first special classes for children with intellectual disabilities in 1909.
-The sector has evolved following the school integration policy laid down in Framework Law no. 75-534 (30/06/1975) on Policy for People with Disabilities and was reinforced by Framework Law no. 89-486 (10/071989) on Education.
-The actions for the schooling of children with disabilities undertaken by the Ministry of Education were reinforced by the Law of 11 February 2005 on the Equality of Rights and Opportunities, Participation and Citizenship of People with Disabilities.
-The law affirms the right of children with disabilities to education and the responsibility of the educational system to guarantee the continuity of individual school careers.
+The sector has evolved following the school integration policy laid down in framework Law No. 75-534 (30/06/1975) in favour of people with disabilities and was reinforced by framework Law No. 89-486 (10/071989) on education.
+The actions in favour of schooling of learners with disabilities undertaken by the Ministry of Education were reinforced by the Law of 11 February 2005 on the equal rights and opportunities, participation and citizenship of people with disabilities.
+The law asserts the right of learners with disabilities to education and the responsibility of the education system to guarantee the continuity of individual school careers.
 This law, which took effect on 1 January 2006, institutes the obligation to:

-- provide the student, whenever possible, with mainstream school access as close as possible to their home;
+- provide the learner, whenever possible, with mainstream school access as close as possible to their home;

-- closely involve parents in the decision process of orienting their child and in all phases of defining the child’s personalised schooling project (PPS);
+- closely involve parents in the decision-making process of orienting their child and in all phases of defining the child’s individual education plan (PPS);

-- guarantee equality of opportunities for candidates with disabilities and others, by ensuring a legal basis for the adjustment of examination conditions.
+- guarantee equality of opportunities for candidates with disabilities and other candidates, by ensuring a legal basis for the adjustment of examination conditions.

 Schooling for learners with disabilities

-The student’s schooling takes place mainly in a mainstream educational environment.
-Actual schooling can be complemented by the specialist team of a specialised education and home care service, which can combine access to care and the right to schooling within the school environment, from primary to secondary level.
+The learner’s schooling mainly takes place in a mainstream educational environment.
+Actual schooling can be supplemented by the specialist team with specialised education and home-care service (SESSAD), which can combine access to care and the right to schooling within the school environment, from primary to secondary level.

 Individual schooling at primary and secondary levels